Tropical Sunset Barramundi

 Not included in your delivery

-• In a small pot, combine ¼ cup coconut milk (thoroughly shake before opening container; you’ll use the rest later), ½ cup water, 1 TBSP butter, ½ tsp sugar, and a big pinch of salt.
+• Thoroughly shake coconut milk in container before opening. • In a small pot, combine ¼ cup coconut milk (you’ll use the rest later), ½ cup water, 1 TBSP butter, ½ tsp sugar, and a big pinch of salt.
 (For 4 servings, use ½ cup coconut milk, 1 cup water, 2 TBSP butter, and 1 tsp sugar.) • Bring mixture to a boil, then stir in rice; cover and reduce heat to low.
-Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• While rice cooks, toss carrots on a baking sheet with a drizzle of oil.
-Season with salt and pepper. • Roast on top rack until golden brown and tender, 20-25 minutes. • Meanwhile, in a small bowl, combine pineapple, scallions, and a big squeeze of lime juice.
+• While rice cooks, toss carrots on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and tender, 20-25 minutes. • Meanwhile, in a small bowl, combine pineapple, scallions, and a big squeeze of lime juice.
 Season with salt and pepper.

 • Return same pan to medium-high heat.
 Add chili sauce and remaining coconut milk.
 Bring to a simmer and cook until reduced by about half, 2-3 minutes. • Remove from heat; stir in a squeeze of lime juice to taste.